Simmetrics/simmetrics/README.md

 	float result = metric.compare(str1, str2); //0.5590
 ```

-The full process consists a of a chain simplification steps, followed by a chain of tokenization steps.
+The full process consists a of a chain of simplification steps, followed by a chain of tokenization steps.
 After each tokenization step tokens can be filtered.
 The final result is passed onto the metric.

 ### Simplification ###